kimkablitz/Smash-SNES/README.md

 ### User Stories:

   1. As a user, I want to be able to log in easily via Google.
-  2. As a user, I want to be able to play as our favourite comic icons while chatting.
+  2. As a user, I want to be able to play as our favorite comic icons while chatting.
   3. As a user, I want to be able to connect with players via our chatboard.

 - Nice-To-Haves